-98. Condition and Appearance of Land and Buildings
+104. Condition and Appearance of Land and Buildings (unsightly)

-- (1) An owner or occupier of land must ensure that the land: - (a) does not constitute or is not likely to constitute a danger to health or property; - (b) is not unsightly or detrimental to the general amenity of the neighbourhood in which it is located; - (c) does not have grass or weeds present on the land which exceeds 200 millimetres in height or during the Declared Fire Danger period does not exceed 100mm; and - (d) does not have on it a building that has been deemed by Council to be unsightly, dilapidated or unsuitable for human habitation. - (2) Subclause (1) does not apply to land in a semi-rural and rural area or properties identified by Council as high conservation areas.

-- (3) A person may store used or second hand goods, machinery and equipment on land provided that the use or activity does not: - (a) make the land dangerous or create the potential for the land to become dangerous to life and property because of the materials and substances that are kept on it; - (b) constitute or be likely to constitute a fire hazard because of the type of vegetation or height of vegetation on it; - (c) cause or be likely to cause a nuisance or be a health hazard because of the existence of noxious weeds or because the conditions provide a harbour for vermin; or - (d) depart too far from the general appearance and standards in the area and community expectations and standards about the appearance of land in the vicinity. - (4) If an Authorised Officer considers that an owner or occupier of land is failing to comply with the requirements of subclauses (1) and (2) he or she may require the person storing used or second hand goods, machinery or equipment to take remedial action to limit the impact of the condition or appearance of the land on the general character or amenity or safety of the neighbourhood, including the screening of the land by a fence of other means.
+- (1) An owner or occupier of land must ensure that the land: - (a) does not constitute or is not likely to constitute a danger to health or property; - (b) is not unsightly or detrimental to the general amenity of the neighbourhood in which it is located; - (c) through accumulation or hoarding of rubbish, waste or other materials gives the appearance of neglect or abandonment and is out of character with the general amenity of the area. - (d) does not have grass or weeds present on the land which exceeds 200 mm in height or during the declared fire danger period does not exceed 100mm; and - (e) does not have on it a building that has been deemed by Council to be unsightly, dilapidated or unsuitable for human habitation. - (2) Subclause (1) does not apply to land in a semi-rural and rural area or properties identified by Council as high conservation areas. - (3) A person may store used or second hand goods, machinery and equipment on land provided that the use or activity does not: - (a) make the land dangerous or create the potential for the land to become dangerous to life and property because of the materials and substances that are kept on it; - (b) constitute or be likely to constitute a fire hazard because of the type of vegetation or height of vegetation on it; - (c) cause or be likely to cause a nuisance or be a health hazard because of the existence of noxious weeds or because the conditions provide a harbour for vermin; or - (d) depart too far from the general appearance and standards in the area and community expectations and standards about the appearance of land in the vicinity. - (4) If an Authorised Officer considers that an owner or occupier of land is failing to comply with the requirements of subclauses (1) and (2) he or she may require the person storing used or second hand goods, machinery, equipment or items to take remedial action to limit the impact of the condition or appearance of the land on the general character or amenity or safety of the neighbourhood, including the screening of the land by a fence of other means.